nishal21/otazumi/FAQ.md

 ### Where does the news come from?
 We aggregate news from reputable anime news sources including Anime-Planet and other major anime news websites through RSS feeds.
 Each article links back to the original source for the full story.

+### How often is the news updated?
+News is fetched in real-time from RSS feeds of major anime news sources.
+The page shows the most recent articles with publication dates, so you'll always see the latest updates when you refresh the page.

+### Where does the news come from?
+We aggregate news from reputable anime news sources including Anime-Planet and other major anime news websites through RSS feeds.
+Each article links back to the original source for the full story.

 ### Can I read full news articles?
 Yes!
 Each news item includes a "Read more →" link that takes you directly to the full article on the original news source website.

+---

+## Anime Games

+### What games are available on Otazumi?
+We offer **5 exciting anime-themed games**:
+- **Anime Quiz Challenge** - Character and scene recognition quizzes
+- **Character Memory Game** - Match anime character cards
+- **Anime Trivia Master** - Questions about anime history and characters
+- **Speed Quiz Challenge** - Fast-paced timed questions
+- **Anime Gallery Quiz** - Identify anime from screenshots

+### How do I access the games?
+Navigate to "Games" in the sidebar menu or visit `/games`.
+You'll see all available games with descriptions, difficulty levels, and play buttons.

+### Do I need an account to play games?
+No!
+All games work without an account.
+Your scores and progress are saved locally in your browser using localStorage.

+### How do the report downloads work?
+All games feature **report download** functionality:
+1. Complete a game to see your results
+2. Click the "Download Report" button
+3. A beautiful result image with watermark will be generated
+4. The image includes your score, stats, and game details
+5. Save the image to share on social media

+### Can I share my game results?
+Yes!
+Each game has a **Share Result** button that uses your device's native sharing capabilities.
+You can share results on:
+- Social media platforms
+- Messaging apps
+- Email
+- Any app that supports image sharing

+### What does "shuffled questions" mean?
+All games feature **randomized content** for fair gameplay:
+- Questions appear in random order each time you play
+- Multiple choice options are shuffled
+- Gallery images are randomized
+- Memory cards are arranged randomly

+This ensures no two playthroughs are exactly the same and prevents memorization of answer positions.

+### How do game statistics work?
+Your game performance is automatically tracked:
+- **Games Played** - Total number of games completed
+- **Total Score** - Combined score across all games
+- **Individual Game Stats** - Best scores, average scores, completion times
+- **Local Storage** - Stats saved in your browser, works offline

+### Are the games mobile-friendly?
+Yes!
+All games are fully responsive and optimized for mobile devices:
+- Touch-friendly controls
+- Responsive layouts that work on all screen sizes
+- Optimized for both portrait and landscape orientations
+- Works great on phones, tablets, and desktops

+### How does the Character Memory Game work?
+1. Cards are laid out face-down in a grid
+2. Click cards to flip them and reveal character images
+3. Find matching pairs by remembering card positions
+4. Timer tracks how quickly you complete the game
+5. Lower moves and faster times give higher scores

+### What's the difference between the quiz games?
+- **Anime Quiz Challenge**: Focuses on character recognition and scene identification
+- **Anime Trivia Master**: Questions about anime history, plot details, and character backgrounds
+- **Speed Quiz Challenge**: Fast-paced with countdown timers and speed bonuses
+- **Anime Gallery Quiz**: Visual quiz using anime screenshots and scene recognition

+### Can I play games offline?
+Yes!
+Once the games page loads, you can play offline.
+Game stats are saved locally and will sync when you're back online.

+### How do I reset my game statistics?
+Game statistics are stored in your browser's localStorage.
+To reset:
+1. Open browser developer tools (F12)
+2. Go to Application/Storage > Local Storage
+3. Find and delete entries starting with "animeGamesStats"
+4. Refresh the page

+### Are there plans for more games?
+Yes!
+We're constantly working on new anime games including:
+- Multiplayer challenges
+- Seasonal themed games
+- Special event games
+- New game modes and difficulty levels

 ---